MilkyTracker: History

 MilkyTracker is not based on any existing module replay engine.
 Its core, MilkyPlay, has been in development since the mid-90s, originally as a Digitrakker .MDL player.
 MilkyTracker development started a decade later for the Pocket PC and it still fully operates on rather humble PDAs.
-MilkyTracker is and will stay a 2nd generation tracker.
-There are no plans to add modern tracker features that would break compatibility with FastTracker.
+MilkyTracker is a 2nd generation tracker and there are no plans to add modern tracker features that would break compatibility with FastTracker.